01 of 04

 Even though these bold displays have made a stitching splash again in recent years, they aren't exactly a new thing.
 Embroidery artists have been stitching similar designs for hundreds, or even thousands, of years.

 Be inspired by embroidery from other eras or cultures.
-Embroidery from Mexico is great source of inspiration for these colorful and modern stitcheries, as is embroidery from the 1970s.
+Embroidery from Mexico is a great source of inspiration for these colorful and modern stitcheries, as is embroidery from the 1970s.

 Look for patterns that feature large flowers, or create your own.
 Grab your fabric, needle and some brightly colored floss, and start stitching!Continue to 2 of 4 below.